JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 “It is certain that I went into the room,” I said; “it is certain that I took the Diamond.
-I can only meet those two plain facts by declaring that, do what I might, I did it without my own knowledge—-”
+I can only meet those two plain facts by declaring that, do what I might, I did it without my own knowledge—”

 Ezra Jennings caught me excitedly by the arm.